ep1cman/unifi-protect-backup/CONTRIBUTING.md

 $ git push --tags
 ```

-GitHub Actions will then deploy to PyPI if tests pass.
+GitHub Actions will then deploy to PyPI, produce a GitHub release, and a container
+build if tests pass.